explodinglabs/jsonrpcserver/doc/api.md

 Methods can take either positional or named arguments (but not both, this is a limitation of JSON-RPC).

-Other ways of registering methods is to pass them as positional arguments, e.g. `method(func1, func2, func3)` or named e.g. `method(ping=lambda: "pong", foo=lambda: "bar")`.

 ## Serve

 Start the development server: